 Why do our most intense romantic passions so often end in disaster?
 Why do these "attractions of deprivation" feel just like true love, even as they lead us off the edge of a cliff?
-There is an insight which can help us solve this mystery, but it's one we don't get taught: Our most painful attractions actually arise from our deepest intimacy gifts, and these gifts are the brick and mortar of a love that can survive in this often treacherous world.
+There is an insight which can help us solve this mystery, but it's one we don't get taught.
+As I explain in my book Deeper Dating, our most painful attractions actually arise from our deepest intimacy gifts, and these gifts are the brick and mortar of a love that can survive in this often treacherous world.
 This post will teach you how to recognize and avoid your own attractions of deprivation, but, even more important, it will help you name the intimacy gifts they conceal.

 All of us are attracted to a particular type that stops us dead in our tracks: a physical type, an emotional type, and a personality type.
 These "iconic" attractions make us weak in the knees, and they trigger our insecurities as well as seismic longings.
 How does that happen?